mohamed3asem/fixedSolutionTask/README.md

   - `routes`: Folder to store the navigators.
   - `hooks`: Folder contains all custom hooks.
   - `utils`: Folder contains all helper functions & utils.
-  - `views`: Each screen should be stored inside its folder and inside it a file for its code and a separate one for the styles and tests.
+  - `screens`: Each screen should be stored inside its folder and inside it a file for its code and a separate one for the styles and tests.
       - `Screen.js`
       - `Screen.styles.js`
       - `Screen.test.js`